discord-net/Discord.Net/docs/guides/getting_started/first-bot.md

 At this point, feel free to start your program and see your bot come online in Discord.

-> [!NOTE]
+> [!TIP]
-> Getting a warning saying `A supplied token was invalid.` and having
+> Getting a warning about `A supplied token was invalid.` and/or
-> trouble with logging in?
-Double-check whether you put in the correct
+> having trouble logging in?
+Double-check whether you have put in
-> credentials.
-Note that a client secret is not the same as a bot
+> the correct credentials and make sure that it is _not_ a client
-> token!
+> secret, which is different from a token.

 > [!TIP]
 > Encountering a `PlatformNotSupportedException` when starting your bot?